AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 The mod is extremely lightweight both on performance and memory.
 It only does a bit of arithmetic and remapping of incoming inputs which should have no noticeable effect on CPU usage.
 Memory usage is in the order of a few megabytes.

-### Limitations
-There is only one known limitation so far - most EVA controls are unavailable, you should continue using the stock input system for EVA.

 ### Compatibility with other mods
 The mod has been tested to work with over 50 of the most popular mods.